Banksia integrifolia: Ecology

-Microscopic Eriophyid mites (Eriophyidae) cause galls on young infructescences of B. integrifoliaUnlike most Banksia species, B. integrifolia does not require bushfire to trigger the release of its seed.
+Microscopic Eriophyid mites (Eriophyidae) cause galls on young infructescences of B. integrifolia.Unlike most Banksia species, B. integrifolia does not require bushfire to trigger the release of its seed.
 Rather, seed is released spontaneously on reaching maturity in late summer.
 The species' non-reliance on fire for seed dispersal suggests that the exclusion of fire would not affect plant populations, but a number of studies have found the opposite to be true: in areas where fire has been excluded for many years, populations have declined substantially.
 An investigation into the defoliation and premature death of trees on the Yanakie Isthmus in south Victoria reached the tentative conclusion that the absence of fire had created unhealthy surface soil conditions.
 On the Mornington Peninsula, surveys of an area that had not been burnt since the 1890s found that B. integrifolia densities fell by 77% between 1977 and 2000.
 A subsequent study found the decline to have been caused by extremely high seedling mortality rates, due to grazing by herbivores and intense competition for soil moisture during summer.
 Despite acknowledging that "the role of fire in these systems remains unclear", it concluded that "developing fire and/or grazing management regimes will be necessary to conserve the structural integrity of these coastal ecosystems."

 These concerns aside, B. integrifolia does not appear to be under threat.
 It is highly resistant to Phytophthora cinnamomi dieback, which poses a major threat to many other Banksia species; and its wide distribution protects against the threat of habitat loss due to land clearing.
 As a result, it does not appear on the list of threatened flora of Australia under the Environment Protection and Biodiversity Conservation Act 1999.